Educational Specialist with a concentration in Educational Leadership and Policy Studies

 Why choose Purdue’s Education Specialist in Educational Leadership and Policy Studies?

 The Ed.S. degree in Educational Studies with a concentration in Educational Leadership is a post-master’s degree program designed to advance the career of building level school administrators and prepare them for a district level leadership role.
 The degree is coordinated with the requirements for the Indiana District Level Administrator license.
-A cohort is admitted each fall semester.
-Coursework for the Ed.S. and licensure will be completed in 2.5 years.
-The program features a combination of virtual class meetings, online content, and internship experiences in your own school or local area.
+Coursework for the Ed.S. and licensure can be completed in 2 years.

 Purdue quality.
 Flexible schedule.